Last Updated: Mon Jul 22, 2024

 Admission to the Colosseum was open to all Roman citizens, and the Games were staged as Imperial gifts to the people.
-But just like today you still needed a ticket to get in.
-For the super-organised Romans, an effective ticketing system was vital for crowd-control purposes - perfectly understandable when you consider that the capacity of the amphitheatre was between 60 and 80 thousand people!
+But just like today, you still need a ticket to get in.
+For the super-organized Romans, an effective ticketing system was vital for crowd-control purposes - perfectly understandable when you consider that the capacity of the amphitheater was between 60 and 80 thousand people!

 And just like today, you needed to get your ticket in advance if you wanted to avoid the lines on the day of the games and guarantee your place.
-Originally it is likely that broken shards of pottery were used for the job.
-As time went by, more formalised ivory disks were employed - and these were remarkably similar to the tickets you need to get in to a modern stadium: called tesserae, they indicated your seat-number, tier number and row number, and also indicated which of the 80 gates you had to enter, each marked with a roman numeral incised into the keystone above the gate.
+Originally, it is likely that broken shards of pottery were used for the job.
+As time went by, more formalized ivory disks were employed - and these were remarkably similar to the tickets you need to get into a modern stadium: called tesserae, they indicated your seat number, tier number, and row number, and also indicated which of the 80 gates you had to enter, each marked with a roman numeral incised into the keystone above the gate.

 In a truly mind-boggling feat of engineering, Roman engineers succeeded in covering the six acre edifice with an enormous retractable canvas awning to protect spectators from the relentless Italian sun The awning was made out of the same linen or canvas fabric that was used by ancient shipbuilders to fashion sails for their galleys, and the word velarium actually derives from the Latin word for sail.